mweagle/blog/content/posts/papers/Resilience is a Verb/index.md

 > Organizational systems succeed despite the basic limits of automata and plans in a complex, interdependent and changing environment because responsible people adapt to make the system work despite its design—SNAFU Catching.

-There are four capabilities needed for continual adaptation: 1. initiative, favoring local cognition; 2. reciprocity across people and teams to load balance; 3. exploiting surprises to drive learnings; and 4. effective learning reviews.
+There are four capabilities needed for continual adaptation: 1. initiative, favoring local cognitive units; 2. reciprocity across people and teams to load balance as demands shift; 3. exploiting surprises to drive learnings; and 4. effective learning reviews.

 > To be proactive in learning about resilience shifts the focus: study how systems work well usually despite difficulties, limited resources, trade-offs, and surprises—SNAFU Catching.